-Module П. Methodological approaches in Epidemiology Class 6.
+Module Π. Methodological approaches in Epidemiology

+Class 6.
 Concepts and Design of Epidemiological Studies.
 Descriptive studies: case reports, case series, ecological and cross-sectional..

 Content.
-Epidemiologic studies divide to observational and interventional.
-Observational studies can be descriptive and analytical.
-Descriptive studies identify patterns among cases and in populations by time, place and person.
-From these observations, epidemiologists develop hypotheses about the causes of these patterns and about the factors that increase risk of disease Descriptive research answer what, when, where, when and how questions, but not why and how questions.
+Epidemiologic studies: observational and experimental.
+Descriptive studies identify patterns among cases and in populations by time, place and person Descriptive research answer what, when, where, when and how questions, but not why and how questions.
 Hypothesis is formed on base of descriptive study.
-In other words, epidemiologists can use descriptive epidemiology to generate hypotheses.
-Class 7.
-Design of Epidemiological Studies.
-Descriptive studies.
-Descriptive studies: case reports, case series, ecological and cross-sectional.: strength and limitations.
-Content.
-Descriptive studies: ecological and cross-sectional studies.
+Casereport, case-series, ecological and cross-sectional studies.
 Estimation of advantages and disadvantages.
 Using in Medicine.
-Measurement of associations.An ecological study design is used to monitor population health, make large- scale comparisons, to study the relationship between population-level exposure to risk factors and disease, or in order to look at the contextual effect of risk factors on the population.
+Measurement of associations.
+An ecological study design is used to monitor population health, make large- scale comparisons, to study the relationship between population-level exposure to risk factors and disease.
 In a cross-sectional study, the investigator measures the outcome and the exposures in the study participants at the same time on the inclusion and exclusion criteria set for the study.
-The investigator follows the study to assess the exposure and the outcomes.